undecaf/typo3-dev/README.md

 [Composer Mode](https://wiki.typo3.org/Composer#Composer_Mode).
 The image is based on [Alpine Linux](https://alpinelinux.org/), Apache and PHP&nbsp;7 and is only 280&nbsp;MB in size.

-The TYPO3 container can be linked to a database container such as [MySQL or PostgreSQL](#using-mariadb-or-postgresql) but also can be run independently due to the built-in SQLite database.
+The TYPO3 container can be combined with a database container such as [MySQL or PostgreSQL](#using-mariadb-or-postgresql) but also can be run independently due to the built-in SQLite database.
-Setting up and managing these scenarios is simplified by a few shell scripts.
+Setting up and managing these scenarios is simplified by a shell script.

 You can use your favorite IDE on the host to
 [develop for TYPO3](#developing-for-typo3) in the container,